If you’re looking to buy a new home, one of your first big decisions will be deciding: Should you buy or sell first?

 The Reasons to Sell First

 - Know exactly how much money you have to spend – once your property is sold, you know exactly how much money you have for the downpayment on the new house.

 - Avoid the stress and costs of your house or condo NOT selling – most banks will require you to have a firm Agreement of Purchase in place for your current property before they will advance you a mortgage on your new property

 - Avoid bridge financing costs – this is the money the bank lends you to cover the equity in your house when you close on your purchase before the sale, i.e. the extra cost of carrying two mortgages temporarily.

-Today I want to take it one step further and talk about some of the important questions you need to ask yourself when deciding whether to buy or sell first:
+Here are some important questions to ask yourself when deciding whether to buy or sell first:

-1. Where will you live?
-If you sell your house or condo first and can’t find your new dream house?
+Where will you lay your head if you sell your house or condo first and can’t find your new dream home?
 Get a short-term rental?
 Move back in with mom and dad?
 Stay in a hotel?

 2. What will you do with your stuff if you don’t close on your sale and your new purchase on the same day?